qurator-spk/eynollah/README.md

 The best output quality is produced when RGB images are used as input rather than greyscale or binarized images.

 #### Use as OCR-D processor
-🚧 **Work in progress**

-Eynollah ships with a CLI interface to be used as [OCR-D](https://ocr-d.de) processor.
+Eynollah ships with a CLI interface to be used as [OCR-D](https://ocr-d.de) processor that is described in [`ocrd-tool.json`](https://github.com/qurator-spk/eynollah/tree/main/src/eynollah/ocrd-tool.json).

-In this case, the source image file group with (preferably) RGB images should be used as input like this:
+The source image file group with (preferably) RGB images should be used as input for Eynollah like this:

 ```
 ocrd-eynollah-segment -I OCR-D-IMG -O SEG-LINE -P models